Lilspartan/GabirReactFrontend/README.md

-- [ ] User data stored in plain text in session storage
-- [ ] User not redirected to dashboard on login
-- [ ] The following pages have not been started:
+## Problems ##

-- - [ ] Haiku Submit
+- Haiku Submit
+  - Submitting a haiku does not redirect to any pages
+  - Submitting a haiku without being signed in does not cause an alert

+## Pages ##

-- - [ ] Quote Submit
+- Quote Submit
-- - [ ] Black / Blue flags
+- Black / Blue flags
+- Assets
+- Finish Dashboard

+## Todo ##

+- Dashboard
+  - Finish notifications on dashboard
+  - add alerts
+  - add editing/viewing haikus
+  - change racer data